Quantive launches the Dreams with Deadlines communityRead the blog to learn more

 Meanwhile, metrics are impactful but don’t necessarily tie into business outcomes directly:

-• Finance: EBITDA, inventory turnover, total revenue
+• Financial metrics: EBITDA, inventory turnover, total revenue

 Types of KPIs